ralismark/ralismark.github.io/site/posts/glossy-menagerie.md

 ---
 layout: post
-title: "A Glossy Menagerie"
+title: A Glossy Menagerie
+excerpt: Inline character dialogue across blogs
+date: 2023-05-14
 tags:
-excerpt: "Inline character dialogue across blogs"
 ---

 An interesting trend I've seen with blogging is people introducing characters to their blog in order to have a dialog with them, a bit like the [Socratic method].